 Brim, John, and David Spain.
 “Research Design in Anthropology: Paradigms and Pragmatics in the Testing of Hypotheses.”
 Holt, Rinehart, and Winston, Inc., 1974.
 Print.

-A systematic approach to anthropological method.
+A systematic approach to the anthropological method.
 This book provides serious and authoritative statements of how to collect and analyze data.
-In straight forward wording, students can learn how to gather and interpret data with manageable anthropological methodology.
+In straightforward wording, students can learn how to gather and interpret data with the manageable anthropological methodology.
 There is a large focus on systematic approaches that are commonly used throughout the anthropological world.

 Lawler, Andrew.
 “Out of Eden; The sobering message from an extraordinary ancient Syrian settlement: Urban civilization and organized warfare emerged hand in hand.”
 Discover Magazine.
 Dec.
 2009. pgs 63-68. print.